ITNerdSpace/jekyll/_posts/2018-07-10-define-verilog-parameters-at-synthesis-time-yosys.md

 published: true
 author: Alexandre Dumont
 last_modified_at: '2018-07-10 15:44 +0200'
-title: Define Verilog parameters at synthesis time (yosys)
+title: How to define Verilog parameters at synthesis time (yosys)
 ---
 I was looking for a way to pass parameters to Yosys (that would end up in the Verilog source code) at synthesis time.